aminmirhaj/master-thesis-quantitative-econometrics/README.md

 ---

-# 📐 Step 4 — Method of Moments Quantile Regression
+# 📐 Method 2 — Method of Moments Quantile Regression

 The main econometric technique is **Method of Moments Quantile Regression (MMQR)**.